braincee/Sports-News/README.md

 ### Prerequisites

 - You need to have git installed in your computer
-- A text editor or terminal
+- A text editor or terminal(Visual Studio Code or Atom)
-- A web brower to view output
+- A web brower to view output(Google Chrome)

 ### Setup